 - A good doctor has a pleasant disposition and strikes a chord with the child immediately so that the child trusts her.

 - Children cannot explain their problems clearly to the paediatrician.
 So, the doctor must have a vigilant eye for the symptoms.
 He should ask the right questions to the parents and to the child.
 He should be able to check the child without making her too uncomfortable.

-- Modern lifestyle has given birth to many modern diseases.
-Particularly our little ones face the danger of various diseases that were not so prevalent when we were young.
-Diseases such as childhood obesity, stress, childhood diabetes are on the rise.
+- Our modern lifestyle has resulted in many new diseases.
+Particularly, our little ones face the danger of various illnesses that were not so prevalent when we were young.
+Diseases such as childhood obesity, stress and childhood diabetes are on the rise.
 A paediatrician should constantly update herself with the treatment methods for modern diseases.

-- A paediatrician cannot treat all the diseases that a child can have.
-For example, if a child has a problem in the heart, then the paediatrician must refer the child to a paediatric cardiologist, who specialises in the management of heart problems in children.
+- A paediatrician cannot treat all diseases that children may be diagnosed with.
+For example, if a child has a heart ailment, then the paediatrician must refer the child to a paediatric cardiologist, who specialises in the management of heart problems in children.

 - A paediatrician should be working with a speciality hospital, which has modern medical equipment and technology.
 This will help in quicker and better diagnosis and treatment.

-Any doctor who had obtained a DNB or MD in paediatrics can become a paediatrician.
+Any doctor who has obtained a DNB or an MD in paediatrics can become a paediatrician.
 But the qualities mentioned above define a great paediatrician.